Flooristics, LLC

 Share Button

 One of the most frustrating things about hard surface flooring is when they get a stubborn stain.
 Stains can come from just about anything, from pet urine or wine to blood or tomato sauce.
-Many hard floor surfaces have specific procedures to get rid of stains, and it’s a good idea for business owners and home owners to know all about them.
+Many hard floor surfaces have specific procedures to get rid of stains, and it’s a good idea for business owners and homeowners to know all about them.

 Stone Stains

-Marble, granite, slate and other stone surfaces are particularly susceptible to stains that are quite acidic on the pH scale.
-Marble in particular is sensitive to staining and can be particularly difficult to clean because it is very porous.
+Marble, granite, slate, and other stone surfaces are particularly susceptible to stains that are quite acidic on the pH scale.
+Marble, in particular, is sensitive to staining and can be particularly difficult to clean because it is very porous.
 Liquids, especially acidic ones, can seep into the stone and cause permanent staining.
 If business owners encounter a stain on their stone flooring, they can try to treat it with a mixture of acetone or other chemicals, or turn it over to a professional cleaner with experience in cleaning stone flooring like marble.

 Tile Stains